Lorrayne Carroll Ph.D.

-Lorrayne Carroll is Associate Professor of English and member of the Women and Gender Studies Council.
-In the Department of English, she teaches courses in Early American Studies and Literacy Studies as well as service courses for the Department, such as College Writing, Fiction the Genre, Topics in Literature, and Introduction to Literary Studies.
+Lorrayne Carroll is Associate Professor of English and faculty in the Women and Gender Studies Program.
+In the Department of English, she teaches courses in Early American Studies, Native/Indigenous Studies, and Literacy Studies as well as service courses for the Department, such as College Writing, Topics in Literature, and Introduction to Literary Studies.
 In WGS, she teaches Introduction to WGS and several cross-listed courses, notably Earlier Women Writers and Witchcraft Studies.

-Professor Carroll’s primary areas of research include Early American Studies, particularly Captivity Studies and Witchcraft Studies, and Cultural Studies.
-Additionally, she writes with Joseph E. Medley (USM-Econ) on topics related to globalization and development.
-Carroll also conducts research for pedagogical purposes in the fields of Literacy Studies and Civic Engagement.
+Professor Carroll’s primary areas of research include Early American Studies, particularly Captivity Studies, Native/Indigenous Studies, and Witchcraft Studies.
+Additionally, she writes with Joseph E. Medley (USM-Economics, retired) on topics related to globalization and development.
+Professor Carroll also conducts research for pedagogical purposes in the fields of Literacy Studies and Civic Engagement.